Fannie Mae Waiting Period After Deed In Lieu And Short Sale

 Lender Overlays On Conventional Loans

-Mortgage Lender Overlays are mortgage guidelines that is above and beyond those of Fannie Mae and/or Freddie Mac imposed and implemented by individual lenders.
+Overlays are mortgage guidelines that are above and beyond those of Fannie Mae and/or Freddie Mac imposed and implemented by individual lenders.

 - Mortgage loan originators do not know everything mortgage loan program either due to the enormous amount of rules and regulations

-- There are not too many conventional mortgage companies that offer conventional loans with no lender overlays
+- There are not too many conventional mortgage companies that offer conventional loans with no overlays

-- The Gustan Cho Team at USA Mortgage is a direct lender with no overlays on conventional loans
+- Gustan Cho Associates is a national lender with no overlays on conventional loans

 - Official approval is the AUTOMATED UNDERWRITING SYSTEM DU APPROVE ELIGIBLE

-- As long as the information stated on the mortgage application can be verified and confirms and all conditions met, borrowers will close on their conventional loan with The Gustan Cho Team at USA Mortgage
+As long as the information stated on the mortgage application can be verified and confirms and all conditions met, borrowers will close on their conventional loan with Gustan Cho Associates.

 Examples Of Mortgage Lender Overlays

-Home Buyers are interested in pursuing a conventional loan after four year waiting period after deed in lieu of foreclosure or short sale can qualify for conforming loans with no lender overlays at USA Mortgage.
+Home Buyers are interested in pursuing a conventional loan after a four-year waiting period after a deed in lieu of foreclosure or short sale can qualify for conforming loans with no lender overlays at Gustan Cho.

-Here are some examples of overlays conventional mortgage lenders can require:
+Here are some examples of overlays lenders can require:

 - 12 months rental verification

-- Minimum of 3 to 4 credit tradelines that has been seasoned for a minimum of 12 months and sometimes 24 months
+- Minimum of 3 to 4 credit tradelines that have been seasoned for a minimum of 12 months and sometimes 24 months

 - Minimum credit score requirements